 There’s nothing worse than feeling cool but damp inside a home in the summer.
-Researchers have found that the new generation of high efficiency air conditioners is particularly vulnerable to inefficiency and excess summer humidity problems caused by over-sizing.
+Researchers have found that the new generation of high-efficiency air conditioners is particularly vulnerable to inefficiency and excess summer humidity problems caused by over-sizing.

 2. Make Sure Hidden Problems In Your Home’s Existing Ductwork Are Diagnosed and Repaired

-|“Typical duct systems lose 25 to 40 percent of the energy put out by the central furnace, heat pump or air conditioner.”|
+|“Typical duct systems lose 25 to 40 percent of the energy put out by the central furnace, heat pump or air conditioner.”

 This wasted energy increases your monthly utility bills and causes hot and cold spots.
-It is not uncommon to find that over a third of the heating or cooling you pay for doesn’t make it to your living area.
+It is common to find that over a third of the heating or cooling you pay for doesn’t make it to your living area.
 Duct problems are often the real reason an old system couldn’t keep up.
 The equipment was the right size for the home, but the ducts wasted much of the energy created.

 - Unlike large commercial buildings, most residential duct systems were never engineered or adjusted to properly distribute the air where it’s needed in the home.
 This makes some rooms too hot or too cold.